Skip to main content

 Hobbies: Traveling, cycling, spending time with family, trying new restaurants/exploring coffee shops in Indy!

-Residency Reflection: I loved working with the Med-Peds residents as a medical student.
+Residency Reflection: I loved working with the med-peds residents as a medical student.
 Everyone was so welcoming and always willing to teach.
-I felt that the residents all knew each other and were very close, despite the program being the largest Med-Peds program.
+I felt that the residents all knew each other and were very close, despite the program being the largest med-peds program.
 IU has a wonderful program and the strength of the categorical programs are equal.
 I was looking for a strong pediatric program in addition to the medicine program and IU offered that.
-There is also a great Med-Peds presence at IU, which means lots of opportunities for mentorship!
-Overall, I was ecstatic to match with IU and am very grateful to have the opportunity to work with caring, hardworking, and admirable co-residents and staff at a variety of teaching facilities (5 total) over the next four years!
+There is also a great med-peds presence at IU, which means lots of opportunities for mentorship!
+Overall, I was ecstatic to match with IU and am very grateful to have the opportunity to work with caring, hardworking and admirable co-residents and staff at a variety of teaching facilities (five total) over the next four years!

 Read Bio